-“The org chart didn’t matter.
-You’re still allowed to talk to people, right?”
-Cernauske said.
+“The org chart didn’t matter,” Cernauske said.
 “Outside of the room, or the virtual room, as it were, there are org charts and hierarchy and managers and all that stuff.
 But when you’re meeting and everyone has a shared goal and a shared purpose, that kind of stuff shouldn’t matter.”

 The first agile principle taught Cernauske that relationships are more important than processes, and that can still be true at a company within a regulated industry, he said.
 Relationships and processes can exist on a continuum, rather than in opposition.
 The trick, according to him, is to prioritize relationships even when processes are required.

 “If you, for example, are in a position where you have to submit a trouble ticket or there’s some documentation that has to be on file for a release, you’re still working with the people that are going to receive that documentation first and foremost.
 And then the documentation just becomes an artifact of that conversation,” he said.

 Even common, bite-sized documentation like user stories are just artifacts of conversations between developers and other stakeholders, he added.

 Agile looks different everywhere.
 For Sublett, it often begins with a class to help students of Scrum understand what’s worked elsewhere and what could work differently at their own organizations.
 For Hollub, agile is an amorphous beast that cannot — and should not — be nailed down, but that will definitely make you nimbler.
 For Cernauske, it’s a set of fluid practices that don’t demand your adherence, but that reward a willingness to listen.